 ACC has a two-year, Associate of Applied Science Physical Therapist Assistant degree that includes 59 credit hours of PTA courses and 16 hours of transferable general education courses.
 You can start the PTA program every fall, but you can begin taking general education courses in any semester.
 See our Program Information and Program Application for complete details.
 Acceptance into the PTA program is enhanced by work-related or volunteer/observation time in a PT clinic.

-Program and Application Changes for Fall 2013
+Program and Application Changes

 ACC is the perfect place to begin your PTA studies